khulnasoft/tradescope/docs/utils.md

     Webserver mode is an experimental mode to increase backesting and strategy development productivity.
     There may still be bugs - so if you happen to stumble across these, please report them as github issues, thanks.

-Run tradescope in webserver mode.
+Run freqtrade in webserver mode.
-Tradescope will start the webserver and allow TradeUI to start and control backtesting processes.
+Freqtrade will start the webserver and allow FreqUI to start and control backtesting processes.
 This has the advantage that data will not be reloaded between backtesting runs (as long as timeframe and timerange remain identical).
-TradeUI will also show the backtesting results.
+FreqUI will also show the backtesting results.

 ```
-usage: tradescope webserver [-h] [-v] [--logfile FILE] [-V] [-c PATH] [-d PATH]
+usage: freqtrade webserver [-h] [-v] [--logfile FILE] [-V] [-c PATH] [-d PATH]
                            [--userdir PATH]

 optional arguments: